The Four Horsemen (professional wrestling)

+The Four Horsemen is an American professional wrestling stable that originally consisted of Ric Flair, Arn Anderson, Ole Anderson, and Tully Blanchard.

-The Four Horsemen was a professional wrestling stable in Jim Crockett Promotions as part of Mid Atlantic Championship Wrestling and later World Championship Wrestling.
-The original group consisted of Ric Flair, Arn Anderson, Ole Anderson, and Tully Blanchard.
+The stable originated in Jim Crockett Promotions as part of Mid Atlantic Championship Wrestling and later World Championship Wrestling for much of the 1980s and 1990s.
 Flair and Arn Anderson were members of each incarnation of the group until Anderson's retirement after a neck injury.
 As of 2022, Arn Anderson has the ownership of the stable's trademark and other intellectual properties.

 History

 Ric Flair was introduced to the storylines in Mid-Atlantic Championship Wrestling in the 1970s as a cousin of the Minnesota Wrecking Crew (Gene Anderson and Ole Anderson).
 After leaving the Crew he took on Blackjack Mulligan and Greg Valentine as his partners to feud with them.
 By 1981, when he became NWA World Heavyweight Champion, he and the Crew had reconciled, having their blessing to team with them as well as with Mulligan and Valentine to feud with top NWA man Harley Race and his Mid-Atlantic hitmen, Bob Orton Jr. and Dick Slater.
 When Mulligan retired and Valentine jumped to the World Wrestling Federation (WWF), Flair started looking for a new entourage.